wdi-sg/gitbook-2018/05-express/express-auth/password.md

 ---

-#### Encoding a cipher example:
+#### Cyphers:
+Transform one text into something else:

-a-z == 1-26 ==> aaa == 111
+**Encoding a cipher example:** a-z == 1-26 ==> aaa == 111
 one letter forwards ==> "hello" == "ifmmp"

 Hashing is just a mathematically irreversable cipher.
 We can't get the actual contents of the hash back out.

-Because prime numbers.
+This is hard because of one of the properties prime numbers.

 ---